KSechkar/pipette_opt/README.md

 ## Running the test example from the publication

-In order to run the example considered in the publication, open the terminal, go to src/ppopt/test, and run the following command:
+In order to run the example considered in the publication, open the terminal, go to /src folder, and run the following command:
-* python testing.py -w LPnr -r 50 -min 2 -max 96 -n Start-Stop_Assembly_Random_Inputs.csv
+* python ppopt/test/testing.py -w LPnr -r 50 -min 2 -max 96 -n Start-Stop_Assembly_Random_Inputs.csv

-This means that for every input size 2&#8804;n&#8804;96, first 50 inputs of this size listed in the file _Start-Stop_Assembly_Random_Inputs.csv_ are considered.
+This means that for every input size 2 &#8804; n &#8804; 96, first 50 inputs of this size listed in the file _Start-Stop_Assembly_Random_Inputs.csv_ are considered.
 The LP-based algorithm is run for each of these 50 inputs, with and without randomly permuting the read order of DNA parts;
 then, the mean, the median and the standard deviation of the 50 optimised pipette tip consumptions are recorded.
 Please refer to the 'Algorithm testing' section of this manual for a detailed explanation of how the program testing.py works and what its arguments are.